polydawn/refmt/docs/dev/code-layout.md

     - **JsonSerializer** -- constructed with an `io.Writer`, to which json-formatted bytes are flushed as each token is received.
     - **CborSerializer** -- constructed with an `io.Writer`, to which cbor-formatted bytes are flushed as each token is received.
     - **TokenSinkDriver** -- constructed with a reference to any object (or empty `interface{}`), which will be populated based on tokens received.

+- **TokenPump** *struct*

+  Joins a `TokenSource` and `TokenSink`, advancing them in lock-step, and looping until they're complete.

+  The `TokenPump` will return one of:
+    - an error, if any step function of either the source or sink returns an error;
+    - an error if the sink expects to be done while the source is continuing;
+    - or a done bool with nil error, if both the source and sink become done during the same step.

 ---------------------------
 Object/Token morphism tools